Reasons Why Africa Will Never Develop

 It’s however taking more time than expected since the governments are not showing any form of urgency to improve the lifestyle of their country’s citizens.
 Sadly, most of them are still scrambling and exploiting their country’s resources for their own personal benefit.

 4. Foreign Debts

-Growth of foreign debts has become one of the common and most experienced problem in African countries.
+The growth of foreign debts has become one of the most common and most experienced problems in African countries.
 Many African countries have a tendency of borrowing Loans from other countries to financially support their local projects.
 Some countries have made it a toxic habit thus totaling big debts of trillions of dollars.

-Most African countries spend their income in servicing their debts and end up having a lagging economy regardless of the level of production.
+Most African countries spend their income on servicing their debts and end up having a lagging economy regardless of the level of production.